caladium leaves multi colour mix

 The caladiums grow from the tubers.
 You can propagate Caladiums by dividing the tubers.
 They need partial sun and shade to grow well.
 They thrive on well–drained soil that is rich in organic matter.

-• The caladium bulb is typically planted before spring with its smooth bottom side down and a crooked growing points top side up.
+• The caladium bulb is typically planted before spring with its smooth bottom side down and crooked growing points top side up.
 The plant will grow even if the tuber is planted sideways or anyways for that matter.
 But the best way is to keep its top side up.

 • Choose a place in the garden that is protected from hot winds.